Thinkorswim vs Interactive Brokers

 Margin

-Both brokerage houses in this contest offer margin accounts.
-Schwab charges between 12.575% and 10.825% for margin debits.
-Interactive Brokers has a flat margin rate for IBKR Lite customers; it is 6.83%.
-Pro clients get even lower rates.
+Both companies in this comparison offer margin accounts.
+Schwab charges between 12.575% and 10.825% for margin balances.
+Interactive Brokers has a single rate for IBKR Lite clients at 6.83%.
+IBKR Pro customers enjoy even lower rates.

 Winner: Interactive Brokers